The Irish Civil War and the Execution of Michael Collins

 Such memorial events often include moments of silence, laying of wreaths, and speeches that reflect on the impact of the conflict on families and communities.
 They provide a platform for both reflection and remembrance, fostering a sense of unity and collective mourning among those affected by the tragic events of the civil war.
 Additionally, these events play a crucial role in preserving the history and shared experiences of the past, ensuring that the sacrifices made by those involved are not forgotten.

-See also The German Unification and the Role of Prussia
+See also The Bavarian Monarchy and the Modernization of Greece

 By organizing these commemorative gatherings, the Irish society pays homage to the sacrifices of the victims and reinforces the commitment to peace and reconciliation.
 These events also symbolize a continued effort towards healing and understanding the complexities of the conflict, fostering a sense of reconciliation and unity among the diverse factions that were once divided.
 Through these acts of remembrance, the legacy of the victims is honored, and their stories are kept alive for present and future generations to learn from and reflect upon.